TIP #1: Conduct an annual financial review.

 TIP #4: Update PBUSA, your school, and your bank with new contact information

-Make sure to give the school the new officer’s names and update your member contact information with PBUSA.
+Make sure to give the school the new officer’s names in your, update your member contact information with PBUSA, and update your myRENOSI fiscal year profile.
 Also, visit the bank and update the signature cards on your booster club’s accounts.

 TIP #5: Pass on helpful information such as calendars, publicity, vendors used, and feedback